MJPhillip/noroff-content-management-systems/ca.md

 A link to the products page.

 > Note: You must make a call to the API on your web host, not your localhost.
-Only you have access to the localhost.